 There’s nothing special about a pre-cooked ham vs. a un-cooked ham, other than you shouldn’t sneak a bite of the un-cooked one before you pop it in the oven.

-A pre-cooked ham is typically frozen or refrigerated and will take substantially less longer to cook than an un-cooked one, because you’re just warming up the pre-cooked one, not trying to cook it through.
+A pre-cooked ham is typically frozen or refrigerated and will take substantially less time to cook than an un-cooked one, because you’re just warming up the pre-cooked one, not trying to cook it through.

 This recipe is written for a pre-cooked ham.
-If you prefer to start with an un-cooked ham, just adjust cooking time and temperatures according to the package directions.
+If you prefer to start with an un-cooked ham, just adjust cooking time and temperatures according to the ham’s package directions.

 You’ll still end up with the perfect ham that tastes amazing.

 What is the Best Ham for Thanksgiving (or Easter or any holiday?)

 The best ham for Thanksgiving, Christmas or any holiday is a baked ham.
 The meat is sweet and juicy, and the skin is crispy.